WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 <img width="1435" alt="image" src="https://github.com/user-attachments/assets/54d365df-e76f-437d-8295-41e84092b03a">

+---

-That's it!
-You just finished your ANNOVAR advanced use case, I hope this tutorial will give you more insights about how to use ANNOVAR in your own analysis pipeline.
-And I hope this tutorial is helpful.
-If you have any questino, feel free to leave a comment or post an issue in ANNOVAR github page.
+Congratulation!
+You just finished your ANNOVAR advanced use case tutorial, and I hope you got more insights about how to use ANNOVAR to facilitate your own analysis pipeline.
+If you have any question, feel free to leave a comment or post an issue in ANNOVAR github page.